Roxas City: Spanish colonial period

 The town was frequently attacked by Muslims that in 1814, stone forts at Baybay Beach (Baluarte) were built through the initiative of Gobernadorcillo José Consolación.

 In 1870, ground was broken for the construction of Capiz Cathedral under the guidance of Reverend Apolonio Alvarez.
-It was built by sturdy hands, sweat and blood of Capizeños, who were pressed into its building by the polo y servicios (forced labour) system.
+It was built by sturdy hands of Capizeños, some of which were under the polo y servicios system which was the equivalent of present-day taxes.
 In 1876, the Diocese of Jaro in Iloilo was erected, and Capiz came under its jurisdiction.
-In 1877, the cathedral was finally finished.
+Finally in 1877, the cathedral was finished.

 During the Philippine Revolution, the Spanish colonial government capitulated on August 31, 1898, when Governor Juan Herrero formally surrendered to General Ananias Diokno along Baybay area.